Blanch ramps; squeeze dry.

 Spring Allium Pizza

 In food processor, puree roasted garlic cloves, olive oil, salt and pepper.
-Brush on pizza
+Brush on pizza dough round.

 Top with caramelized red onions, sautéed shallots and leeks and grated pecorino romano.